Adobe helped the Twitch community create custom New World armour with the Co-Op Drops program

 9 MAY 2022

 It took more than an hour of careful debate and voting: Which gloves?
 Which sword handle?
 What colour armour?
 During a livestream in March, Shroud, his Twitch community, and New World Art Director Charles Bradley designed a new, custom armour set for the game using Adobe Creative Cloud.
 Together, Twitch streamer, Bradley, and thousands of viewers around the world worked to create and name the Crimson Plague armour skin and Crimson Edge sword skin.
-Complete with menacing glowing eyes, a beaked helmet, clawed gloves and a blade with embedded gemstones – the armour set is available for New World players to actually obtain in the game through the latest Twitch programme for brands, Co-Op Drops.
+Complete with menacing glowing eyes, a beaked helmet, clawed gloves, and a blade with embedded gemstones – the armour set is available for New World players to actually obtain in the game through the latest Twitch program for brands, Co-Op Drops.

 Using a custom extension inspired by Adobe Creative Cloud, the Twitch audience decided the colours, textures and patterns of every item dropped.
 This stream was part of a new interactive campaign from Adobe and six Twitch creators to debut Co-Op Drops.

 “Drops are in-game rewards which viewers earn from watching streams on Twitch,” Twitch Head of Sales Sarah Iooss explained while highlighting the campaign at Amazon’s NewFronts presentation in May.
-“Our Co-Op Drops programme allows brands to ‘present’ Drops opportunities to the community – helping brands to earn viewers’ trust by offering rewards and tapping into popular gaming moments.”
+“Our Co-Op Drops program allows brands to ‘present’ Drops opportunities to the community – helping brands to earn viewers’ trust by offering rewards and tapping into popular gaming moments.”

 All together, these streams garnered over 3.1 million total views and more than 21,000 chat messages sent — “showcasing just how engaged the community was during the campaign”, Iooss explained.